 Prostate cancer is the growth of malignant cells in the prostate, a walnut-sized male sex gland that surrounds the urethra.
 It is the second most common cancer among older American men – one in six will be diagnosed during his lifetime.
 Thanks to modern detection methods and innovative treatments, the five-year survival rate for men with prostate cancer has increased from 73 percent to 99 percent in the past 30 years.

 It is important that you choose an experienced medical team to treat your prostate cancer.
-Leading the way, with advanced training and years of practice are our urologic surgeons, who perform all of the surgery for urologic cancers at Dana-Farber/Brigham and Women’s Cancer Center.
+Leading the way, with advanced training and years of practice are our urologic surgeons, who perform all of the surgery for urologic cancers at Dana-Farber Brigham Cancer Center.
 In their role as surgical oncologists, they collaborate with a group of internationally renowned experts, creating an individualized care plan – just for you.

 Factors that contribute to an increased risk for developing prostate cancer include: